Lynyrd Skynyrd 1991: Overview

 Lead vocalist Ronnie Van Zant and lead guitarist Steve Gaines died in a 1977 plane crash in Mississippi, and Lynyrd Skynyrd 1991 is the first album to feature their replacements, lead vocalist Johnny Van Zant (Ronnie's younger brother) and guitarist Randall Hall.
 It also marks the return of original guitarist Ed King, who parted ways with the band while touring in support of Nuthin' Fancy in 1975.
-It was also the final Lynyrd Skynyrd album to feature drummer and plane crash survivor Artimus Pyle who is credited but does not appear.
-New Drummer Kurt Custer recorded all drums.
-Artimus was not involved in the process, which lead to rising tension resulting in his departure from the group on August 2, 1991.
+Drummer and plane crash survivor Artimus Pyle is credited on the album but does not appear; new drummer Kurt Custer recorded all drums.
+Pyle was not involved in the process, which lead to rising tension resulting in his departure from the group on August 2, 1991.
 Guitarist and founding member Allen Collins also survived the 1977 plane crash but died in 1990 from chronic pneumonia.

 "Smokestack Lightning" was released as a single with an accompanying music video and was met with moderate success.